 The Detect Function defines appropriate activities to identify the occurrence of a cybersecurity event in a timely manner.

 There are three categories under the Detect Function:

-- Security Continuous Monitoring (DE.CM): Information systems and assets are continuously monitor to identify security events and verify the effectiveness of protective measures, e.g. vendor security ratings software and data leak detection.
+- Security Continuous Monitoring (DE.CM): Information systems and assets are continuously monitored to identify security risks and verify the effectiveness of protective measures, e.g. vendor security rating software and data leak detection.

-The Respond Function outlines appropriate activities to do after a security incident to improve response and reduce the impact of an event.
+The Respond Function outlines appropriate activities to do after a cybersecurity incident to improve response and reduce the impact of an event.

 There are five categories under the Respond Function:

-- Response Planning (RS.RP): Response processes and procedures and practiced, executed and maintained.
+- Response Planning (RS.RP): Response processes and procedures practiced, executed, and maintained.

 - Communications (RS.CO): Response activities are coordinated with internal and external stakeholders.

 - Analysis (RS.AN): Analysis is conducted to ensure adequate response and to support recovery activities.

 - Mitigation (RS.MI): Activities are performed to prevent the spread of a cyber attack, mitigating its effects and eradicating attack vectors.